Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: Converse Proof of Theorem 1

 \section{Converse Proof of Theorem 1}

-The DoF outer region can be derived based on the following three steps: In Step-I, let us relax the decoding requirement of the common message $W_0$ and only request $\text{Rx}_1$ to decode it, such that $W_0$ degenerates into $W_1$.
-Since the relaxation won’t hurt the DoF region with private and common messages, the DoF region of this new channel is an outer bound of that of the original channel.
-Thus, according to \cite[Proposition 1]{hao2017achievable}\footnote{It was shown in \cite[Remark 2]{davoodi2020degrees} that the achievable DoF region in \cite[Proposition 1]{hao2017achievable} is the DoF region in fact.} we obtain the outer bound in \eqref{outer1}, denoted by $\mathcal{D}^\text{outer}_1$.
+The DoF outer region can be derived based on the following three steps: In the first step, let us relax the decoding requirement of $W_0$ and only request $\text{Rx}_1$ to decode it, such that $W_0$ degenerates into $W_1$.
+Since the relaxation won’t hurt the DoF region with hybrid messages, the DoF region of this new channel is an outer bound of that of the original one.
+Hence, according to \cite[Proposition 1]{hao2017achievable}, we obtain the following outer bound.
+Note that \cite[Remark 2]{davoodi2020degrees} states that the achievable DoF region in \cite[Proposition 1]{hao2017achievable} matches the DoF outer region in \cite[Theorem 2]{hao2017achievable}, which shows the DoF-optimality.

-Likewise, in Step-II, we relax the decoding requirement of the common message $W_0$ and only require $\text{Rx}_2$ to decode it, such that $W_0$ degenerates into $W_2$.
-Since the relaxation won't hurt the DoF region with private-common messages, the DoF region of this new channel is an outer bound of that of the original channel.
-Thus, according to \cite[Proposition 1]{hao2017achievable} we obtain the outer bound in \eqref{outer2}, denoted by $\mathcal{D}^\text{outer}_2$.
+In the second step, we relax the decoding requirement of $W_0$ and only require $\text{Rx}_2$ to decode it, such that $W_0$ degenerates into $W_2$.
+Since the relaxation won't hurt the DoF region with hybrid messages, the DoF region of this new channel is an outer bound of that of the original one.
+Thus, according to \cite[Proposition 1]{hao2017achievable} we obtain the following outer bound.